 Having clasped frantically onto His waiting hand when He rescued us from almost falling times without number-

 So we refuse to give up.
 Though worn and weary, we press closer toward Him.
-Every other step seems to introduce new pain, but our righteous fear of turning away from Him, supersedes the fear our circumstance.
+Every other step seems to introduce new pain, but our righteous fear of turning away from Him supersedes the fear of our circumstances.

 We are beaten.

 Yet, our intimate experience with His faithfulness only deepens our confusion about why He has not answered our cry.